tap349/tap349.github.io/_posts/2018-03-31-phoenix-tips.md

 iex(my_app@127.0.0.1)3> *** ERROR: Shell process terminated! (^G to start new job) ***
 ```

-=> I cannot start a new shell like in development.
+=> I cannot start a new shell in production like in development.